This is the webpage for the 2025 IFT6757 Autonomous Vehicles class at l’Université de Montréal which is informally known as “Duckietown”.

 To this end, it is necessary to study a complete system like Duckietown.
 The materials might be cheap, the appearance might be playful, but the complexity of behaviors and representations is comparable to those of deployed robotic systems.

 This class is a collaborative learning experience about robotics.
-The fundamental theme of the class is that embodied systems are a special brand of AI system that has special real-world constraints.
+The fundamental theme of the class is that embodied systems are a special brand of AI system that have special real-world constraints.
 The only way to really feel those constraints is to experiment with the physical system.
-This year all the students in the class will work together towards one common goal - building a new capability for the Duckiebots in Duckietown.

 A Personalized Experience